damian-elenbaas/hour-master/libs/frontend/features/hour-scheme/README.md

-# features
+# hour-scheme

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test features` to execute the unit tests.
+Run `nx test hour-scheme` to execute the unit tests.